Deploy SaaS Localization Technology That Supports Advanced Automation Features

 This normally means hours of work as opposed to an automatic workflow which takes seconds.
 To move toward automation, you need to underpin your localization program with the right SaaS localization technology.

 Underpinning your localization program with SaaS technology like a translation management system (TMS) enables you to leverage automation features and options that will considerably increase efficiency levels.
 One of the key features that drives this newly found level of efficiency is the use of a connector.
-A connector is a tool which links your content system to the TMS and automates processes that were previously done manually, such as importing and exporting files, thus making the process much quicker and more efficient.
-Also, thanks to how a connector is able to automate processes, the risk of human error and communication delays decreases considerably.
+A connector is a tool that links your content system to the TMS and automates processes that were previously done manually, such as importing and exporting files, thus making your SaaS localization process much quicker and more efficient.
+Also, thanks to how a connector can automate processes, the risk of human error and communication delays decreases considerably.

 However, the power of automation in a translation management system doesn’t stop at connectors — with a TMS, you can also create project templates.
 Project templates are a set of preconfigured workflow steps that, when applied to selected content, will assign it to the correct person and move it along the designated workflow without any human input until the project is completed and returned to the content system, fully localized.
-The only human input needed is selection of content, target language and project template, and the TMS does the rest.
-These automated features free up valuable time for everyone involved.
+The only human input needed is a selection of content, target language, and project template, and the TMS does the rest.
+These automated features free up valuable time for everyone involved in your SaaS localization program.

 Key Insight

-If your program is working well, you may deem that a reassessment is not necessary.
-However, this approach can have a serious impact on your future plans.
+If your SaaS localization program is working well, you may deem that a reassessment is not necessary.
+However, this approach can have a serious impact on your plans.
 What works for today may not work for tomorrow, so assessing whether your technology is enabling you or holding you back, now or in the future, should be an exercise you carry out regularly.
-Future-proofing your technology stack is a great way to guarantee long-term success for your SaaS localiztion program.
+Future-proofing your technology stack is a great way to guarantee long-term success for your SaaS localization program.

 When companies start their SaaS localization journey, their budget is usually capped, and resources are limited.
 This is a direct result of perceiving SaaS localization as a commodity and not a necessity or a revenue driver.
 With these financial limitations in place, localization stakeholders resort to making the most out of their limited resources to achieve their goals, and one of these consequences is the development of the “Swiss Army knife” approach to team members.

 With this “Swiss Army knife” mentality, you may have a localization or program manager who set up the program from its inception and runs many aspects of it.
-Whilst there is no question that these people may be highly skilled, they do not specialize in most of the tasks they carry out–just like the Swiss Army knife’s scissors or corkscrew are fine but not as good as the proper ones—, and when they encounter problems or issues, they do not have the time to address them appropriately due to also having to focus on the program’s tactical elements.
-As a result, the program’s operations and strategy elude them, rendering them unable to apply lessons learned or implement new features or technology.
+Whilst there is no question that these people may be highly skilled, they do not specialize in most of the tasks they carry out – just like the Swiss Army knife’s scissors or corkscrew are fine but not as good as the proper ones—and when they encounter problems or issues, they do not have the time to address them appropriately due to also having to focus on the program’s tactical elements.
+As a result, the SaaS localization program’s operations and strategy elude them, rendering them unable to apply lessons learned or implement new features or technology.
 Consequently, the program does not evolve or improve, content quality deteriorates, and the product suffers as a consequence of it all.

 Key Insight

-Having a versatile team may work for your current structure, but it can result in unforeseen issues when it comes to on-time deliveries or quality if you decide to scale up and expand into new markets in a few months’ or years’ time.
-Instead, having a team of specialists in each area of your program is what will really help you maximize your program’s potential.
-Ensuring that your brand’s content is of the highest quality and delivered in a timely manner will prove to be far more valuable to your company.
+Having a versatile team may work for your current structure, but it can result in unforeseen issues when it comes to on-time deliveries or quality if you decide to scale up and expand into new markets in a few months or years.
+Instead, having a team of specialists in each area of your SaaS localization program is what will help you maximize your program’s potential.
+Ensuring that your brand’s content is of the highest quality and delivered on time will prove to be far more valuable to your company.

 Visibility is always a challenge for any SaaS localization program.
 Lack of knowledge of the localization process can lead to erroneous concepts such as “it’s just translating” or that it’s an expensive commodity, but this is where the most common mistake is made.
 Localization should not be perceived as an expense but rather as a revenue driver.
 Adding SaaS localization technology and building a specialized localization team requires an investment.
 However, the conversation with your company’s decision-makers should not be about saving money but rather about how much more money the company can make, thanks to appropriate and smart localization.

 For these reasons, the conversation to obtain organizational buy-in for your SaaS localization program should not revolve around saving money or expenses but rather on investment, growth, and avoiding opportunity costs.
-If the current economic landscape predicts times of uncertainty, global growth becomes the best antidote, especially when in today’s business world, thanks to technology we are able to achieve and produce more with fewer resources.
+If the current economic landscape predicts times of uncertainty, global growth becomes the best antidote, especially when in today’s business world, thanks to technology we can achieve and produce more with fewer resources.
 Localization is no exception to this concept.
-Localization technology advances at the same pace as technology in general, which is why investing in it is the only way to future-proof your localization program.
+SaaS localization technology advances at the same pace as technology in general, which is why investing in it is the only way to future-proof your localization program.

 Key Insight